jeremytammik/tbc/a/1773_face_intersect_face.md

 I logged the issue *REVIT-133627 [Face.Intersect returns false positives]* with our development team to explore this further and provide an explanation.

-This turned out to be a duplicate of an existing older issue, *REVIT-58034 [API Face.Intersect(Face) returns true even if two faces don't intersect with each other]*, and was therefore closed again.
+This turned out to be a duplicate of an existing older issue, *REVIT-58034 [API Face.Intersect(Face) returns true even if two faces don't intersect with each other]* and was therefore closed again.

 The development team replied: